 Have you ever gone jogging and felt a burning sensation in your leg muscles?
-Or been doing bicep curls and felt an intense burning and fatigue in the arm?
+Or been doing bicep curls and experienced intense burning and fatigue in the arm?
 These sensations come from a buildup of compounds in the muscles—what some people call lactic acid.
 But is this byproduct really the villain so many people think it is?

-AOMS stands for acute-onset muscle soreness, and it’s that burning ache you sometimes feel in your muscles when you’ve worked too hard.
+AOMS stands for acute-onset muscle soreness, that burning ache you sometimes feel in your muscles when you’ve worked really hard.
 But it’s not caused by lactate directly.
 Yes, lactate is building up in the muscles, but it’s the hydrogen released during a different chemical process that combines with the lactate.
-Remember lactate is one hydrogen atom shy of lactic acid?
-When these by-products get together, the tissue becomes too acidic.
-This causes the burn.

-It’s important to understand the difference between discomfort or “soreness” and “pain” when doing any kind of physical activity.
-You can work through some soreness, which is often microtears in the tissue that are necessary for building muscle; as the body repairs these tears, it recognizes that it will need to make the muscle stronger, so it doesn’t tear next time.
+It’s important to understand the difference between discomfort—or soreness— and pain when doing any kind of physical activity.
+You can work through some soreness, often caused by microtears in the tissue that are necessary for building muscle; repairing these tears teaches the body that it will need to make these muscles stronger, so they don’t tear next time.

-You shouldn’t work through pain.
-Often, pain is your body’s way of letting you know you’ve pushed a muscle, tendon, or ligament past its available range of motion or flexibility, and if you go any further, you’re going to injure yourself.
+You shouldn’t work through pain, though.
+Often, pain is your body’s way of letting you know you’ve pushed a muscle, tendon, or ligament past its available range of motion, max strength, or flexibility, and if you go any further, you’re going to injure yourself.

 Remember the hydrogen that caused the acidity and muscle burn?
 Your cool down will increase circulation and decrease this acidity.
 Ten minutes of low-intensity exercise like walking or using a stationary bike will help return your body to balance after your workout.

 The amount of lactate that can build up in your body is directly related to the intensity of your exercise.
-Doing intense exercise sometimes is good for you—assuming you’re a fit, healthy person in general —but if you wanted to avoid lactate buildup for some reason, you could avoid intense exercise.
+Doing intense exercise sometimes is good for you—assuming you’re a fit, healthy person whose doctor hasn't warned you against it—but if you wanted to avoid lactate buildup for some reason, you could avoid intense exercise.

 Anyone participating in a fitness regimen should be able to tell the difference between soreness and pain.

-If you are jogging and your ankle or knee begins to ache — the joint itself — you should back off.
-You may need better shoes or to work up to this intensity more gradually.Tendinitis can develop during exerciseand the pain can be hard to tell apart from joint-specific pain.
+If you are jogging and your ankle or knee joint begins to ache, you should back off.
+You may need better shoes or to work up to this intensity more gradually.Tendinitis can develop during exercise and the pain can be hard to tell apart from joint-specific pain.
 The tendon is irritated and inflamed, so it’s still best to stop or ease back on the exercises causing the pain.

 Shooting pain along the bone could be a stress fracture, and cartilage can also become irritated.
 Listen to your body.
 Stop if an exercise is actually hurting you, and consider seeing a medical practitioner to find out what to do next.